Top 10 American University & College Logos

 Yale University Logo

-Yale University is part of The Ivy League, the eight most prestigious universities in America.
+Yale University is part of the Ivy League, America’s eight most prestigious universities.
 One of the oldest educational institutions, founded in 1701.
-The logo of the institution fully demonstrates professionalism and the importance of quality teaching.
+The institution’s logo fully demonstrates professionalism and the importance of quality teaching.

 Arizona State University Logo

 Corporate seals are rarely used for official documents such as diplomas, legal papers, various programs, and contracts.
 It has also acquired a burgundy color.
-Students and athletic organizations use other emblems, such as the sun devil or its solar trident.
+Students and athletic organizations use other emblems like the sun devil or its solar trident.

 University of Central Florida Logo

 The emblem of the university is a golden pegasus.
-This creature appeared in ancient Greek mythology and served as a companion of heroes in great adventures.
+This creature appeared in ancient Greek mythology and was a companion of heroes in great adventures.
 The image was first presented in 1968.
 Its creators are Jim Shattuck and Norman Van Meter.
-The president of the educational institution, Charles Millikan, together with his colleagues, chose from 50 options.
+The president of the educational institution, Charles Millikan, and his colleagues chose from 50 options.
 The pegasus symbolizes openness to knowledge and limitless possibilities.
-Above the pegasus’ head is a star, referring to the university’s motto, “Reach for the Stars.”
+A star is above the Pegasus’ head, referring to the university’s motto, “Reach for the Stars.”

 Dartmouth College Logo